Pixel Parties

 That can be an alternative win condition like a special card effect or milling out your opponent's deck, but in most cases, it will be damage.
 Enough damage to defeat all your opponent's Heroes, that is.
 Find your preferred way to do so!

-Generally speaking, you have 3 big categories of options: Attacks can pile on huge damage against single targets, allowing you to take out individual enemy Heroes as early as turn 2 to severely slow down the opponent.
+Attacks can pile on huge damage against single targets, allowing you to take out individual enemy Heroes as early as turn 2 to severely slow down the opponent.
 The downside however is that Attack-based decks usually consume a lot of resources to land that decisive killing blow.
 Damage boosting cards, Equipments, sometimes several Attack cards that get used in succession...
 Basically, you will need a strong draw engine to make Attack decks work, keep that in mind!

 Option 2: Destruction Magic focuses on dealing huge amounts of damage, but at a cost, or spread amongst your enemy's targets, making it much harder to pick off Heroes to slow your opponent down.
 There's 2 big "types" of Destruction decks, those being the spread damage and the recoil damage ones.
-Spread damage just deals massive amount of damage via cards like Flame Avalanche or Chain Lightning to multiple targets at once, but they are really bad at actually killing individual Heroes.
+Spread damage just deals massive amount of damage via cards like Flame Avalanche or Chain Lightning to multiple targets at once, but they are bad at actually killing individual Heroes.
 Ideally, you will win the game on your third or fourth turn - but until that point, all your opponent's Heroes will still be alive, meaning they can play relatively uninterrupted.
 Recoil damage-based decks use cards like Phoenix Tackle, Victory Phoenix Cannon and Fire Bolts to deal the highest amounts of damage of any deck type, outscaling even Attack-based builds and easily one-shotting individual Heroes.
-But in return, they also deal substential damage to your own Heroes!
+But in return, they also deal substantial damage to your own Heroes!
 If you plan on using a recoil-based strategy, you will need to either start with 2 Heroes having Destruction Magic, so the first one just dying doesn't stop you, or you'll have to play a vast amount of Destruction Magic in your deck to set up your other Heroes.
 Probably both.
-It's a very fast-paced play style, but also risky, as you can burn out hald-way.
+It's a very fast-paced play style, but also risky, as you can burn out half-way.
 Good Heroes for the recoil play style include Ida who starts with Destruction Magic at level 2, but can't hit multiple targets with the same Spell, and Bartas, who makes single-target Destruction Spells of a lower level than his Destruction Magic level hit a second target.
 You got a 300 damage nuke against a single Hero?
 Well now you nuke 2 Heroes!
 But the recoil is also applied twice...

 The AoE build on the other hand is really easy to build around.
 Any Hero that start with Destruction Magic can be used as your dedicated spellcaster.
 For example, if you choose to run Tarleinn as your spellcaster, you get a free heal every turn.
 If you choose Dante, you get a built-in draw effect, or if you choose Thorad, you get the tankiest Destruction Magic Hero at 600 HP.